cairo-book/cairo-book/src/ch104-01-general-recommendations.md

 ## Access Control, Upgrades & Initializers

-The most common criticals in Starknet audits are still “who can call this?” and “can this be (re)initialized?” issues.
+The most common critical findings in Starknet audits are still “who can call this?” and “can this be (re)initialized?” issues.
 Cairo has great simple building blocks whose logic you should reuse to focus on the core security aspects of your program.